Flame-VLM-Code

 What categories does Flame-VLM-Code cover?

-Flame-VLM-Code is categorized under coding, multimodal, and vision.
+Flame-VLM-Code is categorized under multimodal, coding, and vision.
 The benchmark evaluates multimodal models.

 More evaluations to explore